kaltura/platform-install-packages/doc/install-kaltura-deb-based.md

 **Your Kaltura installation is now complete.**

+## Live Streaming with Nginx and the RTMP module
+Kaltura CE includes the kaltura-nginx package, which is compiled with the [Nginx RTMP module](https://github.com/arut/nginx-rtmp-module).

+Please see documentation here [nginx-rtmp-live-streaming.md](nginx-rtmp-live-streaming.md)

+A longer post about it can be found at https://blog.kaltura.com/free-and-open-live-video-streaming

 ## Unattended Installation
 Edit the debconf [response file template](https://github.com/kaltura/platform-install-packages/blob/Jupiter-10.16.0/deb/kaltura_debconf_response.sh) by replacing all tokens with relevant values.